quarterpastten/REF-2014-SQL-data-exploration/README.md

 ## Task 4: Import new data and combine with original data

 According to this [higher education blog](https://wonkhe.com/blogs/ref-2014-sector-results-2/), the submitted figures do not tell the whole story.
-This is because they only include the FTE staff that institutions decided to put forward.
+This is because they only include the FTE (full-time equivalent) staff that institutions decided to put forward.
 However, a 'contextual' [dataset](https://www.hesa.ac.uk/news/18-12-2014/research-excellence-framework-data) was subsequently published showing the numbers of staff that were *eligible to be put forward* per institution.
 Perhaps some institutions, for instance, only put forward their most impressive staff.
 Let us compare the staff numbers submitted with the numbers that were eligible for each institution, which wll give us an 'Intensity' of research value for each institution, which equates to *submitted FTE / eligible FTE*.

-In what follows we will import this new data, convert it to a .csv and store it locally.
-We then use SQL to join it with our existing data and calculate the intensity scores.
+First I import this new data, convert it to a .csv and store it locally.
+Then I use SQL to join it with the existing dataset and calculate the intensity scores.

 #### 1. Create a table with data types appropriate to the columns in the .csv
 ~~~~sql